emontzkajnl/plugins/post-expirator/readme.txt

 Yes, the PublishPress Future plugin allows you to schedule automatic changes to posts, pages and other content types including WooCommerce products.
 To enable this feature, go to Future > Post Types.
 Check the “Active” box for the post type you're using with Elementor.

 [Click here for more details on Elementor post changes](https://publishpress.com/knowledge-base/schedule-changes-elementor/)

 == Changelog ==

+= [3.1.0] - 06 Sep, 2023 =

+* FIXED: Fix compatibility with Composer-based installations, using prefixed libraries, #522;
+* FIXED: Fix notice about using `FILTER_SANITIZE_STRING` on PHP 8, #525;
+* CHANGED: Remove the file `define-base-path.php`.
+The constant `PUBLISHPRESS_FUTURE_BASE_PATH` is deprecated and is now defined in the main plugin file;
+* CHANGED: Internal dependencies moved from `vendor` to `lib/vendor`, #522;
+* CHANGED: Replaced Pimple library with a prefixed version of the library to avoid conflicts with other plugins, #522;
+* CHANGED: Replaced Psr/Container library with a prefixed version of the library to avoid conflicts with other plugins, #522;
+* CHANGED: Change min PHP version to 7.2.5.
+If not compatible, the plugin will not execute;
+* CHANGED: Change min WP version to 5.5.
+If not compatible, the plugin will not execute;
+* CHANGED: Updated internal libraries to the latest versions;
+* CHANGED: Changed the priority of the hook `plugins_loaded` on the main plugin file from 10 to 5, #522;
+* CHANGED: Removed the `vendor-locator-future` library.
+Internal vendor is now on a fixed path, `lib/vendor`, #522;
+* CHANGED: Deprecated constant `PUBLISHPRESS_FUTURE_VENDOR_PATH` in favor of `PUBLISHPRESS_FUTURE_LIB_VENDOR_PATH`;
+* CHANGED: Update Action Scheduler library to 3.6.2;
+* CHANGED: Update the .pot and .mo files;

+= [3.0.6] - 26 Jul, 2023 =

+* FIXED: Fix JavaScript error on the block editor: Uncaught TypeError: Cannot read properties of undefined (reading 'indexOf'), #517;
+* FIXED: Fix fatal error on content with shortcode: Call to undefined method ...ExpirablePostModel::getExpiratigetExpirationDateAsUnixTimeonDate(), #516;

+= [3.0.5] - 25 Jul, 2023 =

+* ADDED: Add a setting field to control the style of the Future Action column on posts lists (Advanced tab), #482;
+* FIXED: Fix the message that prevented to select terms for a future action, #488;
+* FIXED: Fix the taxonomy field in the Post Types settings page, that was not visible unless you select a taxonomy related default action, #496;
+* FIXED: Fix the space after the "reset" button on the calendar field, in the block editor, #465;
+* FIXED: Fix error displayed when trying to deactivate the plugin with "Preserve data after deactivating the plugin" as "Delete data", #499;
+* FIXED: Fix DB error when trying to create the action args table, due to DESCRIBE query on a table that do not exists yet, #450;
+* FIXED: Fix default expiration date time for post type on different timezones;
+* FIXED: Fix date and time on block editor with different timezones, #498;
+* FIXED: Fix missed title and post type info in emails or logs when the post is deleted, #507;
+* FIXED: Notice: Undefined variable: gmt_schedule_display_string, in the columns in the Future Action screens, #504;
+* FIXED: Update ES, FR, and IT translations, #509;
+* CHANGED: Improve the label for the terms field in the block editor panel, #483;
+* CHANGED: Merge the settings tabs "Diagnostics" and "Tools", #501;
+* CHANGED: Update the .pot file;
+* CHANGED: Renamed the settings tab "Defaults" to "General";
+* CHANGED: Added some instructions comments to translators;
+* CHANGED: The default date interval for global and post type settings now only accepts EN format, $495;
+* CHANGED: Add log message when date time offset is invalid when trying to schedule a future action;
+* CHANGED: Change the date format on "Scheduled Date" column in the Future Actions list to use the site timezone and not GMT date.
+GMT date is now displayed on the tooltip;
+* CHANGED: Changed text and buttons labels on Diagnostics and Tools settings tab, #506;
+* CHANGED: Add method getExpirationDateAsUnixTime to the ExpirablePostModel class;
+* CHANGED: Changed method getTitle on ExpirablePostModel to return title from args if post is not found anymore;
+* CHANGED: Changed method getPostType on ExpirablePostModel to return post type from args if post is not found anymore;
+* DEPRECATED: The methods getDefaultDate and getDefaultDateCustom on SettingsFacade class are deprecated;

+= [3.0.4] - 04 Jul, 2023 =

+* FIXED: Fix "Save changes" notification on block editor when post is not edited, #449;
+* FIXED: Fix unchecked category on classic editor when editing a post with future action enabled, #481;
+* FIXED: Update French translation, #473;
+* FIXED: Fix the plugin initialization to properly load the plugin text domain, and CLI commands;
+* FIXED: Fix the start of the week on the calendar, honoring the site setting, #484;
+* FIXED: Fix the taxonomy field for custom post types;
+* FIXED: Fix consistency in the message in the block editor, compared to classic editor, when no taxonomy is selected;
+* FIXED: Update the .pot file;
+* CHANGED: The name of the block editor component changed from `postexpirator-sidebar` to `publishpress-future-action`, #449;
+* CHANGED: Update the Action Scheduler library from 3.6.0 to 3.6.1;
+* REMOVED: Remove internal function `postexpirator_init`;

+= [3.0.3] - 20 Jun, 2023 =

+* FIXED: Error on the block editor: The "postexpirator-sidebar" plugin has encountered an error and cannot be rendered, #475;
+* FIXED: Error message in the future action column: Action scheduled but its definition is not available anymore, #474;
+* CHANGED: Update message when future action data is corrupted for the post;

+= [3.0.2] - 19 Jun, 2023 =

+* FIXED: Fix warning displayed in the classic editor if a taxonomy is not properly selected, #453;
+* FIXED: Fix typo in a message when a taxonomy is not properly selected;
+* FIXED: Fix a blank post type label in the Arguments column in the Actions Log list when a post type is not registered anymore;
+* FIXED: FIx error message in the Future Action column if the action is not found anymore, #454;
+* FIXED: Fix default date/time offset, #455;
+* FIXED: Fix label "Action" on a few screens, #458;
+* FIXED: Fix broken screen due by a long select field in Classic Editor, #458;
+* FIXED: Fix Future action ordering not working on "Posts" screen, #462;
+* FIXED: Update .pot file and some translation strings;

+= [3.0.1] - 15 Jun, 2023 =

+* ADDED: Add diagnostic check for DB schema in the Settings page;
+* CHANGED: Changed privacy for method PublishPress\Future\Framework\WordPress\Models\PostModel::getPostInstance from `private` to `protected`;
+* FIXED: Restore future action data on post meta fields, #452;
+* FIXED: Fix PHP warning about undefined index 'categoryTaxonomy';
+* FIXED: Fix auto-enabled future action on new posts, #447;
+* FIXED: Fix default future action type on custom post types;
+* FIXED: First letter of future actions log is not capitalized on some messages in the popup view;
+* FIXED: Fix log message when actions related to taxonomy terms run;

+= [3.0.0] - 13 Jun, 2023 =

+* ADDED: Add Dutch translation files, #429;
+* CHANGED: Namespace has been changed from `PublishPressFuture` to `PublishPress\Future`;
+* CHANGED: Functions, autoload, class aliases and class loading have been moved into a hook for the action `plugins_loaded` with priority 10;
+* CHANGED: Post expiration queue migrated from WP Cron to Action Scheduler library from WooCommerce, #149;
+* CHANGED: Deprecate hook "publishpressfuture_expire" in favor of "publishpress_future/run_workflow".
+New hook has two arguments: postId and action, #149;
+* CHANGED: Changed the label "Type" to "Action" in the bulk edit field;
+* CHANGED: Change the capability checked before authorizing API usage.
+Changed from `edit_posts` to `publishpress_future_expire_post`;
+* CHANGED: Added the old post status in the log message when the post expires changing status;
+* CHANGED: Change the text of options in the bulk edit field, for more clearance;
+* CHANGED: Change text of Post Types settings tab;
+* CHANGED: FIXED: Replace "Expiry" with "Actions", #392;
+* FIXED: Fix PHP warning about undefined index 'terms', #412;
+* FIXED: Fix error on block editor: can't read "length" of undefined;
+* FIXED: Fix escaping on a few admin text;
+* FIXED: Fix text and positions of expiration fields in the bulk edit form;
+* FIXED: Fix email notifications, #414;
+* FIXED: Fix PHP Fatal error: Uncaught TypeError: gmdate(): Argument #2 ($timestamp) must be of type ?int, #413;
+* FIXED: All the expirations scheduled to the future run if we call "wp cron events run --all", #340;
+* FIXED: Deactivation of the plugin does not remove the cron jobs and settings, #107;
+* FIXED: Can we make the cron schedule more human-readable, #231;
+* FIXED: Expiration actions related to taxonomy are not working if default way to expire is not taxonomy related, #409;
+* FIXED: Database error on a new site install, #424;
+* FIXED: Bulk Edit Text doesn't match Quick Edit, #422;
+* FIXED: Expiration Email Notification is not working, #414;
+* FIXED: Capital case for statuses, #430;
+* FIXED: Make sure all files has protection against direct access, #436;
+* FIXED: Fix fatal error sending expiration email, #434, #433;

 = [2.9.2] - 28 Feb, 2023 =